-The TMS370Cx1x devices, containing 256 bytes of data EEPROM, have memory mapped beginning at location 1F00h and continuing through location 1FFFh.
+The TMS370C080 device, containing 256 bytes of data EEPROM, has a memory mapped beginning at location 1F00h and continuing through location 1FFFh.
 Writing to the data EEPROM module is controlled by the data EEPROM control register (DEECTL) and the write-protection register (WPR).
 Programming algorithm examples are available in the TMS370 Family User's Guide (literature number SPNU127) or the TMS370 Family Data Manual (literature number SPNS014B).
 The data EEPROM features include the following: